SudhenduP/port_checker/readme.md

 ## Information

-### This code is packaged into a .exe and hence can run standalone.
+### This code is packaged into a .exe and hence can run standalone (check tools folder).

 #### Please verify if you have the following: